THE MYSTERY OF THE HARVARD PARODY BOOKLET IS SOLVED AT LAST

 “Other than David and Ben and I, two people who I’m pretty certain were involved were Stacie Lipp, who went on to a successful career in comedy, and Matt Leibowitz, who is now a doctor and medical researcher at UCLA.”

 McDonald says that several others may also have collaborated, a few of whom went on to comedic renown.
 His memory is foggy, but among these were Bill Oakley, who later became one of the early producers of The Simpsons (when the show was actually funny; I recognized his name immediately); David Cohen, who also worked on The Simpsons and co-created the show Futurama, and Rachel Pulido, who wrote “Springfield Stories,” one of my favorite Simpsons episodes.

 “This is an example of the collective Lampoon penchant for lists of structurally plausible but otherwise unintelligible phrases,” explains McDonald.
 “Especially in large batches, these start to take on their own internal logic, which makes them one of the few forms of humor that are almost as funny while you’re writing them as when you read them.”

 CLICK ON EACH PAGE TO ENLARGE

-One ASK THE PILOT reader did some sleuthing around and discovered that the photos from the “Dining Hall Heroes” section are pictures of actual Harvard students who had graduated in 1980.
+One ASK THE PILOT reader did some sleuthing and discovered that the photos from the “Dining Hall Heroes” section are yearbook pictures of Harvard students who had graduated in 1980.
 Here are the originals….